 ‘Domestic’ hover mowers are also typically designed to mow grass that’s reasonably well maintained and no more than 10-12cm long, with more powerful models maybe stretching to 15cm.
 If you tend to be a bit lax on the mowing front, therefore, and let your grass grow long between cuts, then a gas-powered mower might be a better bet as these tend to pack more power and are better equipped to deal with more unkempt, overgrown lawns.

-Finally, one significant difference between hover mowers and other types of mower is the former’s lack of features.
+Finally, one significant difference between hover mowers and other types of push mower is the former’s lack of features.

-Many wheeled mowers allow you to stripe your lawn (a biggie for the aesthetically inclined) so it looks like the courts at Wimbledon, collect grass in a box as you cut, self-propel (ideal for the lazy gardener), mulch grass for on-the-go composting, and adjust cutting height with the flick of a switch (with hover mowers, the task typically entails a lot of fiddling around that’s sure to see many a quarter go the way of the cuss-jar).
+Many wheeled mowers allow you to stripe your lawn (a biggie for the aesthetically inclined) so it looks like the courts at Wimbledon, collect grass in a box as you cut, self-propel (ideal for the lazy gardener), mulch grass for on-the-go composting, and adjust the cutting height with the flick of a switch (with hover mowers, the task typically entails a lot of fiddling around that’s sure to see many a quarter go the way of the cuss-jar).

 Another of the greatest benefits of opting for a hover mower over a gas-powered or rotary/wheeled mower is cost.
-On average, hover mowers cost a small handful of $ less than other types of mower, leaving you with plenty of cash for that aforementioned cuss-jar.
+On average, hover mowers cost a small handful of $ less than other types of mowers, leaving you with plenty of cash for that aforementioned cuss-jar.

 Within the hover mower category, there are also significant price differentials and this is where it’s wise to be a more discerning buyer.
 If you happen to find what appears to be a bargain, be sure to read the specs carefully.
 Some common flags of poorly performing mowers are lower voltage/power, limited mowing width, non-adjustable blades, or just shoddy workmanship —something you can gauge by reading user reviews, preferably from buyers who have a few months of experience with the mower under their belt.